 Credit Business Services, Inc.

 Phone number: (866) 292-9978

 Should I contact or pay Collection Bureau of FWB?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The most effective way to deal with Collection Bureau of FWB is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Collection Bureau of FWB for millions of clients nationwide.
+The most effective way to deal with Collection Bureau of FWB is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Collection Bureau of FWB for millions of clients nationwide.